rookasrudzianskas/boomx/docs/redis.md

 ### File uploads

-Cog will make a PUT request to the `upload_url` provided, with the filename appended.
-For example, if you provide an `upload_url` of `https://example.com/upload/` then Cog might send a PUT request to `https://example.com/upload/output.png`.
+BoomX will make a PUT request to the `upload_url` provided, with the filename appended.
+For example, if you provide an `upload_url` of `https://example.com/upload/` then BoomX might send a PUT request to `https://example.com/upload/output.png`.
 After the PUT request is finished, it will include the final URL it sent to as the value in the output.

-It respects redirects, so you probably want to issue a 307 redirect to a unique URL that Cog can PUT the file to.
+It respects redirects, so you probably want to issue a 307 redirect to a unique URL that BoomX can PUT the file to.
 This also gives an opportunity to sign the URL, if you need to provide permissions, for example to a GCS or S3 bucket.
-Cog will strip query strings from the final URL, to get rid of any signing information that might be included.
+BoomX will strip query strings from the final URL, to get rid of any signing information that might be included.

 ## Enqueue a prediction

 The message body should be a JSON object with the following fields:

 - `input`: a JSON object with the same keys as the [arguments to the `predict()` function](python.md).
 Any `File` or `Path` inputs are passed as URLs.
-- `webhook`: the URL Cog will send responses to.
+- `webhook`: the URL BoomX will send responses to.
 - `webhook_events_filter` (optional): a list of events to send webhooks for.
 May contain `start`, `output`, `logs` and `completed`.
 Defaults to all events.
 Will always send `completed` events, even if omitted from the list.
 - `cancel_key` (optional): a Redis key to watch to signal that this prediction should be canceled.
 If the key is created the prediction will be canceled.